-- g) Consider terminating the contract. - 35.
-Termination of a contract of grounds of unacceptable behaviour.
-The Owner will consider the seriousness of the incident before making a decision as to whether Saplings can continue to provide the Parent with childcare.
+- g) Consider terminating the contract. - 37.
+Termination of a contract on grounds of unacceptable behaviour.
+The owner will consider the seriousness of the incident before making a decision as to whether Saplings can continue to provide the parent with childcare.
 The safety and wellbeing of staff and children will be pivotal to this decision.
-If the Owner decides to terminate the contract, Parents will be given up to 28 days' notice.
-During this notice period, the Parent involved in the incident will not be given access to the premises. - 36.
+If the owner decides to terminate the contract, parents will be given up to 28 days' notice.
+During this notice period, the parent involved in the incident will not be given access to the premises. - 38.
 Staff Training.
-Setting Managers receive training in the management of confrontation.
+The Manager receive training in the management of confrontation.